107208579/tracking/switches/setup.md

 ## Disclaimer
 The below information requires a fundamental understanding of Linux and the use of a command line terminal.
-Any information may be incomplete, incorrect, outdated, obsolete.
+Information may be incomplete, incorrect, outdated, obsolete.
 Use at your own risk.
 <br />
 <br />